nirajpoudel/nirajpoudel/README.md

 This is Niraj from Nepal 🇳🇵.

 I am a computer science undergraduate at Patan College for Professional Studies affiliated to University of Bedfordshire.
-I am interested in Data Science, Machine Learning, Deep Learning, Artificial Intelligence & Blockchain.
+I am interested in Data Science, Machine Learning, Deep Learning, Artificial Intelligence, Blockchain and Cyber Security.

 These days I am also dealing with Cryptos.